 - Fold forming a letter J with the spatula.

-- You will fold until the batter is flowing slowly but effortlessly off the spatula.
+You will fold until the batter is flowing slowly off the spatula.
 To test it out, you can grab a teaspoon of batter and place it on a baking sheet, watch how it behaves for 1 minute.
-If the batter smooths out the top, it means you are ready to go.
+If the batter smooths out on the top, it means you are ready to go.
 If batter forms a pointy tip, you have more folding to do.
 But be very careful.
+You also don’t want to overfold.
 Just fold a couple more times, and test again.

 - You don’t want to over fold the batter, so always stop before that happens, and then keep folding and testing as you go.

 Once you notice the batter starts to look glossy, start to test it out.

 - This is a very important part of making macarons, and telling if the batter is ready is a skill that comes with a lot of practice.